DevExpress/testcafe/docs/articles/documentation/guides/concepts/browsers.md

 #### Command Line Interface

 You need to escape special characters in the user agent string when you specify it in the command line.
-These characters include:
+These characters include the following:

 * `\` (backslash)
 * `'` (single quote)